hypnotoads/hypnotoads/PRESS-RELEASE.md

   > Just input a workout...

 ## Customer Quote ##
-  > "I never used to workout...now I occasionally workout...and it is all because of this app...maybe."
+  > "I never used to excercise...now I occasionally excercise...and it is all because of this app...maybe."

 ## Closing and Call to Action ##
   > Input a workout!